-Graham Slaughter is a Toronto-based writer whose work has been shortlisted for the Writers’ Trust of Canada’s Bronwen Wallace Award, the RBC PEN Canada New Voices Award, and longlisted for the Masters Review Novel Excerpt contest.
+Graham Slaughter is a Toronto-based writer of fiction and non-fiction.
+A two-time finalist for the Writers’ Trust of Canada’s Bronwen Wallace Award in 2025 and 2026, his work has also been shortlisted for the RBC PEN Canada New Voices Award and longlisted for the Masters Review Novel Excerpt contest.

-His stories are published or forthcoming in PRISM international, Bodega Magazine, Canadian Geographic, Toronto Life, The Toronto Star, and elsewhere.
+His writing is published or forthcoming in PRISM international, Bodega Magazine, Canadian Geographic, Toronto Life, The Toronto Star, and elsewhere.
 He holds a Master of Fine Arts in Creative Writing from the University of Guelph and a Bachelor of Journalism from Toronto Metropolitan University.

-He is currently working on a coming-of-age novel and is seeking representation.
+He is currently working on a novel and is seeking representation.
 Reach him at grahamslaughterwrites@gmail.com.

 Portfolio